-Duke forward Luol Deng was taken seventh by Phoenix.
-However, the Suns traded
+Duke forward Luol Deng was taken seventh by the Phoenix Suns.
+Deng spent just

-Deng spent just one season with the Blue Devils and was the second-leading
+one season with the Blue Devils and was the second-leading scorer during the

-scorer during the regular season with a 15.1 points-per-game average.
-He
+regular season with a 15.1 points-per-game average.
+He also contributed 6.9

 The Toronto Raptors chose BYU center Rafael Araujo at No. 8.
 Araujo became one

 of the top big men in the Mountain West Conference after just two seasons with

 the Cougars.
 He earned Co-Player of the Year honors following a 2003-04

 campaign in which he averaged 18.4 points and 10.1 rebounds per contest.

 Arizona guard Andre Iguodala was picked ninth by the Philadelphia 76ers.